-This country-specific Q&A provides an overview to Data Protection & Cyber Security laws and regulations that may occur in Indonesia.
+This country-specific Q&A provides an overview of Data Protection & Cyber Security laws and regulations applicable in Indonesia.

-Please provide an overview of the legal framework governing privacy in your jurisdiction (e.g., a summary of the key laws, who is covered by them, what sectors, activities or data do they regulate, and who enforces the laws enforced)?
+Please provide an overview of the legal and regulatory framework governing privacy in your jurisdiction (e.g., a summary of the key laws, who is covered by them, what sectors, activities or data do they regulate, and who enforces the relevant laws)?

-The “data privacy” concept is firstly introduced through two main legislations, namely: (i) Law No 11 of 2008 on Electronic Information and Transaction, lastly amended by Law No. 19 of 2016 (“EIT Law”); and (ii) Government Regulation No. 82 of 2012 on the Implementation of the Electronic System and Transaction (“GR 82/2012”).
-However, these two aforesaid laws only cover data privacy in general manner.
+The “data privacy” concept was introduced in Indonesia through Law No 11 of 2008 on Electronic Information and Transaction as lastly amended by Law No. 19 of 2016 (“EIT Law”), which is now implemented through Government Regulation No. 71 of 2019 on the Implementation of the Electronic System and Transaction (“GR 71/2019”) which replaces the previously prevailed Government Regulation No. 82 of 2012 on the Implementation of the Electronic System and Transaction.
+However, it must be noted that both only cover data privacy in a general manner.

-Aside from MCI Regulation 20/2016, there are other sector specific legislations that govern data protection issue, among others, banking, financial services, and health provider services.
-Under these sectoral regulations, the relevant sectoral agency may become the supervisory body for data protection in the respective sectors.
+Aside from the above discussed, the Indonesian government has already drafted and submitted a draft bill on data protection (“PDP Bill”) to the House of Representatives, in which approval is being deliberated.
+Enactment of the PDP Bill may effectively introduce new provisions similar to the EU General Data Protection Regulation (“GDPR”).
+Furthermore, there are also other sector specific legislations that govern data protection issue, among others, telecommunication, banking, financial services, and health provider services.
+Under such sectoral regulations, the relevant sectoral agency may become the supervisory body for data protection in the respective sectors.

 Are there any registration or licensing requirements for entities covered by these laws and, if so, what are the requirements?
 Are there any exemptions?